atomic-zero/rootless_module/README.md

 ## Project Overview

-This project aims to optimize device performance and enhance user experience by providing a script with various features such as performance optimization, rendering enhancement, bloatware removal, and more.
+This project aims to optimize device performance and enhance user experience without needing rooting your device applied using magisk instead we use brevent application and providing a script with various features such as performance optimization, rendering enhancement, bloatware removal, and more.

 ## Script Features